 Evolutionary Transformation

-Nonetheless, leaders in some systems in the modern era, most obviously those in the arena of commerce, become aware of immanent or existing decline and make an attempt to transform their enterprises in an effort to begin a new growth curve.
-In essence, they adapt to change by adjusting to new circumstances in ways that are more sustainable.
-People do it.
-The birds and the bees do it.
-Adaptation is how and why evolution is, by definition, an advance.
+Leaders in some systems in the modern era, most obviously those in the arena of commerce, become aware of immanent or existing decline and make an attempt to recreate their enterprises in an effort to begin a new growth cycle.
+They do it by adapting to changing circumstances in ways that are more sustainable.
+Adaptation is how and why evolution is an advance in complexity and consciousness.

-Whether applied to businesses, social systems or political systems, the process of moving from decline—or impending decline—to revitalization is called “evolutionary transformation,” a term I learned about when documenting a friend’s consulting firm in Washington D.C..
-Evolutionary Services Institute (ESI) is in the business of change, working with clients to facilitate positive transformations.
-In videotaping their process and conducting interviews, I observed that a prerequisite for positive change was the transformation of consciousness on the part of the leader—or leadership.
-They had to be willing to think more expansively about their organization’s identity, purpose and mission, and relate it directly to human needs and wants.
-Steve Jobs, Jeff Bezos, Elon Musk and Bill Gates are just a few of the contemporary examples of individuals who transformed their companies through this kind of reframing.
+Whether applied to businesses, social systems or political systems, the process of moving from decline to revitalization is called “evolutionary transformation.”
+It’s a term and concept I learned when documenting a friend’s consulting firm in Washington D.C..
+In videotaping their process and conducting interviews, I observed that a prerequisite for positive change was a shift in the thinking of the leader or the leadership team.
+They had to be to think more expansively about their organization’s identity, purpose and mission, and relate it directly to human needs and wants.
+Steve Jobs, Jeff Bezos, Elon Musk and Bill Gates are just a few of the contemporary examples of individuals who kept their businesses vital in this way.

 The image of the wind turbine evidences transformative thinking that has blossomed world wide.
-Many leaders in energy industries looked ahead and saw that fossil resources, while plentiful now, are nonetheless finite, expensive to acquire and process and they’re detrimental to the environment.
-The expansion in their thinking went from short to long term sustainability.
-So rather than put themselves in the middle between environmentalists and lobbyists, they elected to innovate in the areas of renewable and clean energies.
+Many leaders in energy industries looked ahead and saw that fossil resources, while plentiful now, are nonetheless finite, expensive to acquire and process and detrimental to the environment.
+The expansion in their thinking went from short to long term sustainability, and rather than pit themselves in the middle between environmentalists and lobbyists, they elected to move in the direction renewable and clean energies.

-At the same time it’s important to note that positive change in social systems carries negative consequences as well.
+At the same time it’s important to note that positive change in social systems can have negative consequences as well.
 Wars can win territory or consolidate power, but at the cost of many lives.
 We’re seeing how improved technologies, robotics for example, have resulted in job losses.
 And less demand for natural resources, notably coal, has devastated communities.
-One of the principles I learned from my friend at ESI is that “crisis precedes transformation.”
+Another principle I learned from my interviews was that “crisis precedes transformation.”
 When a system is in crisis, it’s already in transformative mode.
-And the kind of change that results depends largely on how the system’s leaders respond to it.
+Whether it results in dissolution or increased vitality depends largely on how leaders respond.
+Little or no responds favors decline.
+And many systems fail because the response is insufficient, too difficult or radical.

-Crisis or breakdown itself can be an “evolutionary driver,” providing the impetus to affect a shift toward survival and growth rather than allow the forces of entropy to have their way.
-Critical to the consciousness of those who lead, do they have a desire to make a fresh start?
-And if so, are the members of the organization willing to do whatever is necessary in order to move in the new direction?
-Chapter Eleven bankruptcy filings were created specifically to allow time for entities to restructure—transform.
-And it’s why we hear of employees taking a reduction in salary to keep their company in operation.
+Crisis or breakdown itself can actually be seen as an “evolutionary driver,” providing the impetus to affect a shift toward survival and growth rather than allow the forces of entropy to have their way.
+Critical to the consciousness of those who lead in the first place is whether or not there’s a desire to make a fresh start.
+And if so, are they and their employees, members or citizens willing to do what’s necessary in order to move in the more viable direction?
+Chapter Eleven bankruptcy filings were created specifically to allow time for entities to restructure, often by replacing leaders with those who are willing to take those steps.
+At times, we hear of employees taking a reduction in salary to keep a company alive.

 Driving through the older sections of cities we see abandoned buildings and shops with windows boarded up, trash on the sidewalks and weeds growing through the pavement.
 As victims to the forces of entropy, they are gone forever—unless and until a future developer sees the potential for something new.
 But what about the communities that still have some life left in them, areas on the slippery slope of decline with only hope and a prayer that “the good old days” will return?
-The bad news is that they won’t.
-They can’t.
-As the curve of globalization rises due to increasing complexity, consciousness and interconnectedness, what worked in the past will no longer be viable and the need for certain goods will be replaced by those that are cheaper, healthier and so on.
+They won’t.
+They can’t because the conditions that gave rise to them have changed.

 The positive news for declining communities is that they can rise again—if within them a leader or a collaborative group emerges to provide the will and the way.
 I think of the factories abandoned due to cheaper and more willing labor abroad, as well as the one product or single resource communities on the descending curve.
 Waiting and hoping for the government or someone else to restore them to prosperity is akin to the unemployed men we see standing on the street corner letting life pass them by.
 Governments are not saviors.
 Their function is to defend and govern, not to create wealth.
 They can regulate it, of course, but it is people who create wealth.